 Erindale has always been a church community that seeks justice for all people, and strives to become a loving, nurturing, ministering community.

-In response to the humanitarian crisis in Europe we are sponsoring a Refugee Family in 2016 - 17.
+In response to the humanitarian crisis in Europe we are sponsoring a Refugee Family.

 We are in partnership with two other area churches and have begun the necessary background work and look forward to welcoming a refugee family.
 Our group is known as "The North West Mississauga Constituent Group" (NorthWestMCG@gmail.com), and is one of many such Constituent Groups within the United Church of Canada.

 Our group's first application to sponsor a Syrian refugee family was refused by Citizenship and Immigration Canada (CIC) on September 1, 2016.
 The reason given for the rejection was that the recent history and travels of the father, as described in the application, were factually and demonstrably incorrect.
 The application of the complete family was rejected on the basis of lack of credibility.
 After considerable deliberation, it is with much regret that our Constituent Group decided to discontinue the application process for this family.
 And so, our Constituent Group has prayerfully decided to proceed by sponsoring another family based on profiles sent to us by the United Church of Canada.
 All developments in this regard will be posted on this page.

 New Syrian refugees suitable for sponsorship by our Constituent Group have been identified from profiles sent to us by the United Church of Canada.
 Details will be released as soon as the official sponsorship status is confirmed and the process ahead that we must follow becomes clear.
 Also, our entire application process must be restarted from the very beginning, and we anticipate it will take considerable time before any of our newly selected refugees will successfully arrive in Canada.
 (February 9, 2017).